KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 At L₂–L₅, \( \chi \) governs structural dynamics that may be subtle, interior, or pre-conscious.
 At L₁, \( \chi \) governs dynamics that are **experientially immediate** — felt, visible, consequential within the corporeal domain.

-The centropic being at L₁ experiences \( \chi < 1 \) as the integrative pull toward coherence, synthesis, and Source-oriented motion.
-The entropic being at IL₁ experiences \( \chi > 1 \) as the dispersive drive toward fragmentation, domination, and self-edification.
+The centropic being at L₁ experiences \( \chi < 1 \) as the integrative pull toward coherence, synthesis, and Aion-oriented motion.
+The entropic being at IL₁ experiences \( \chi > 1 \) as the dispersive drive toward fragmentation, coercion, and self-edification.

 ### 4.2 The Instability of Equilibrium at L₁